Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    A new directory matching your `--system-name` argument will now exist in your working directory.

    Set an environment variable so this system name can be used in later commands.

    ```bash
    linux# export SYSTEM_NAME=eniac
    ```

-   Skip step 3 and continue with the CSI Workarounds
+   Skip the next step to continue with the [CSI Workarounds](#csi-workarounds)

-3. Generate the system configuration when a pre-existing parameter file is unavailable:
+1. Generate the system configuration when a pre-existing parameter file is unavailable:

-   If moving from a Shasta v1.3 system, this step is required.
-If you did step 2 above, skip this step.
+   If doing a first time install, this step is required.
+If you did the previous step as part of a reinstall, skip this.

    The needed files should be in the current directory.
 The application_node_config.yaml file is optional.

    ```bash
    linux# ls -1
    ```

    Expected output looks similar to the following:

    ```
    application_node_config.yaml
    hmn_connections.json